LFR82/CourseProject/README.md

     - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Contents of respository
-- Run_Analysis.R is the file which contains the codes with the necessary transformations to arrive at a tidy dataset with requirements from the course descripttion above.
+- run_analysis.R is the file which contains the codes with the necessary transformations to arrive at a tidy dataset with requirements from the course descripttion above.
 - Readme.md file which describes what is required
 - codebook to describe transformations and the variables that can be found
+- tidy.txt reflects tidy dataset returned by write.table () function.